-I utterly adore ‘wearing’ my baby.
+I utterly adored ‘wearing’ my babies.
 There are so many amazing things about this and so many advantages.
 I have at some point carried all my babies in a baby carrier or sling.

 Third time around I certainly used a baby carrier more and generally speaking my baby was happy in it.
 I used it more when I didn’t want to get the pushchair out or when this wasn’t possible.
-My third baby was also very happy in the pushchair and again a very content baby.
+My third baby was also very happy in the pushchair and again a very content baby most of the time.

-Fourth time around I have a little chap who loves to be cuddled and carried by his Mummy and is never far from my chest.
-With other children running around I always feel happier when he is attached to me and I know no one can be sat on his head or putting something in his mouth or up his nose.
-Although this time around I have a double pushchair again, he hates it and really doesn’t like to lie down.
+Fourth time around I had a little chap who loved to be cuddled and carried by his Mummy and was never far from my chest.
+With other children running around I always felt happier when he was attached to me, and I knew no one was sat on his head or putting something in his mouth or up his nose.

-I find that my baby is happy in here when he is awake but if he is ready for a sleep then it is also the best way to get him to sleep.
+I found that my youngest was happy in here when awake, but also, when he was ready for a sleep, it was the best way to get him to sleep.

-I wear it around the house to get things done and out and about to be hands free and it really worked well for us.
+I wore it around the house to get things done and out and about to be hands free and it really worked well for us.
 I couldn’t have managed without it.

-I have been thinking for sometime that it would be amazing if someone made a carrier that could be used in water.
+I thought for sometime that it would have been amazing if someone made a carrier that could be used in water.
 So for example on a beach or pool holiday, where you need to be hands free but don’t want your normal carrier to get wet.
 How amazing would it be to have a water carrier that the water ran through and that dried quickly.

 When I started searching for such a thing I didn’t come across anything at all in the UK, so I extended my reach.

 There are various suggested ways to wear your baby depending on their age and I tried a few out.
-My baby is just 5 months and has good head and upper body control but I felt that he was stuck between being too big for the tiny baby carry and too small for the toddler carry.
+My baby was just 5 months when I tried them.
+He had good head and upper body control but I felt that he was stuck between being too big for the tiny baby carry and too small for the toddler carry.
 This, I think was the primary problem I encountered.